Former WWE wrestlers take brain damage case to Supreme Court - WHIZ News

 HARTFORD, Conn.
-(AP) — Dozens of former pro wrestlers who claimed in lawsuits that World Wrestling Entertainment failed to protect them from repeated head injuries are taking their case to the U.S. Supreme Court.
+(AP) — Several former pro wrestlers who claimed in lawsuits that World Wrestling Entertainment failed to protect them from repeated head injuries are taking their case to the U.S. Supreme Court.

 Snuka and Fujiwara died in 2017 and 2016, respectively, and were diagnosed with chronic traumatic encephalopathy, or CTE, after their deaths, according to their lawyer.
 Pallies and Laurinaitis died in 2019 and 2020, respectively, of undisclosed causes.
 Other plaintiffs have dementia and other illnesses, the lawsuit said.

-More than 50 former wrestlers filed lawsuits against the WWE.
-In September, the 2nd U.S. Circuit Court of Appeals in New York City dismissed the litigation.
+In September, the 2nd U.S. Circuit Court of Appeals in New York City dismissed several of the lawsuits, including some it said were filed too late.
 The court upheld 2018 rulings by federal judge Vanessa Bryant in Connecticut, who said there was no evidence the WWE knew concussions or head blows during wrestling matches caused CTE.

 The lawyer for the former wrestlers, Konstantine Kyros, based in Hingham, Massachusetts, criticized the rulings and said the former wrestlers have been “deprived of their fundamental rights as US Citizens, including their right to appeal.”

 Kyros said the 2nd Circuit court rejected earlier appeals because final rulings had not been made in all the lawsuits.
-After Bryant made those final rulings in 2018, Kyros appealed again.
-But he said the 2nd Circuit also rejected those appeals, saying they were filed too late according to a new legal precedent set by the U.S. Supreme Court.
+After Bryant made those final rulings in 2018, Kyros refiled appeals in several of the lawsuits that are now before the Supreme Court.
+But he said the 2nd Circuit rejected those appeals, saying they were filed too late according to a new precedent set by the Supreme Court.

+Jerry McDevitt, a lawyer for the WWE, said he did not think the attempt to revive the five wrestlers’ lawsuits will succeed.

 In her 2018 ruling, Bryant also criticized Kyros for repeatedly failing to comply with court rules and orders and ordered him to pay WWE’s legal fees — more than $500,000.

-Note: This story has been corrected to show the request to the Supreme Court involves lawsuits filed by five former wrestlers, not all the wrestlers who sued the WWE.